zkuralt/zkuralt.github.io/README.md

-# zkuralt.github.io
+# Mostly random

-My personal website
+My personal website to be!